Qualification name:Mental Health Research

 The MSc Mental Health Research will provide excellent training and an internationally recognised qualification for those wishing to further their career in mental health.

-Former postgraduate students in the division have gone on to complete research degrees (PhD), secure Clinical Academic Fellowships and clinical lectureship positions.
+Former postgraduate students in the Division of Psychiatry and Applied Psychology have gone on to complete research degrees (PhD), secure Clinical Academic Fellowships and clinical lectureship positions.
 One former student was recently awarded one of the prestigious and highly competitive Wellcome Trust clinical fellowships to conduct further research following on from his MSc project.

 Average starting salary and career progression